intel-analytics/ipex-llm/python/friesian/example/deeprec/README.md

 # Run DeepRec with BigDL
 Here we demonstrate how to integrate [DeepRec](https://github.com/alibaba/DeepRec) into BigDL so as to easily build end-to-end recommendation pipelines for Spark data processing and DeepRec model training.

 See [here](https://github.com/alibaba/DeepRec/tree/main/modelzoo/WDL) for the original Wide & Deep training example in DeepRec.
-This BigDL example addes BigDL Friesian for recommendation feature engineering and BigDL Orca for launching DeepRec distributed training on the Kubernetes cluster.
+This BigDL example uses BigDL Friesian for distribtued feature engineering and BigDL Orca for launching DeepRec distributed training on the Kubernetes cluster.

 ## 1. Environment Preparation
 1. Enter the client node of the k8s cluster.